stanbaek/ece387/_sources/Appendix/login-client.md

 cd ~/ros2_ws && colcon build
 ```

-AFAcademy_Guest WiFi provides internet access independently of the ECE lab network, so GitHub is reachable even when the login server is not.
+AF_ACADEMY_GUEST WiFi provides internet access independently of the ECE lab network, so GitHub is reachable even when the login server is not.

 ### Option 2: Soft NFS Mounts